 Cheya started her korfball career in 2008 after attending a beginners session and hasn’t looked back since.
-She is the youngest ever Cardiff City player by a considerable amount of years and during her playing career she has received the most improved, best non-Cyclones female and Mavericks MVP award.
-She is also a member of the Welsh Development squad and has set her sights on becoming a full-time international player.
+She was the youngest ever Cardiff City player by a considerable amount of years and during her playing career she has received the most improved, best non-Cyclones female and Mavericks MVP award.
+She is also a member of the Welsh squad and has set her sights on becoming a full-time international player.

 Robo-Stu joined CCKC as a beginner back in 2005 and has not looked back.
 His steady improvement as a player, to the point where he regularly guests for the 1st team, has not gone unnoticed in the club.
 Off the pitch he is an essential part of the group, having spent time as both Treasurer and Chairperson.
-Stu is currently absent, while playing Lawrence of Arabia in the sun, but we look forward to having him back shortly.

 Below are players who have now left the club, but are still fondly remembered…

 Ceri started his Korfball career in 2002 playing for Cardiff Uni.
 Over the years he developed into a key player for the 1st team and Wales, eventually reaching the dizzy heights of Welsh captain.
 Tall, athletic and armed with a long shot Ceri has all the assets of a good korfballer.
 His natural ability and insights into the tactics of the game are invaluable to those who play alongside him.
 He is still in the top ten highest scorers for Wales of all time.